Significant Disease Investigation (SDI) program

 Conditions of payment

-Payment for investigations to veterinary practitioners is conditional upon the following:
+Payment for investigations to vets is conditional upon the following:

-Samples and interim RODE submitted to the Veterinary Diagnotic Services – AgriBio.
+- Samples and interim RODE submitted to the Veterinary Diagnostic Services – AgriBio.

-An itemised tax invoice for $300 plus GST for the RODE, and if eligible, up to $200 plus GST for the producer subsidy, is provided by the veterinary practice to the approving DVO with the above mentioned documentation.
+- An itemised tax invoice for $300 plus GST for the RODE, and if eligible, up to $200 plus GST for the producer subsidy, is provided by the veterinary practice to the approving DVO.

-For more information about the subsidies for significant disease investigations and reporting, contact our Animal Health and Welfare staff at your nearest Agriculture Victoria office or our Customer Service Centre on 136 186.
+For more information about the subsidies for significant disease investigations and reporting, contact Animal Health and Welfare staff at your nearest Agriculture Victoria office or the Customer Service Centre on 136 186.